 Style over trend

 Trendy pieces are usually those that you look back on with horrific regret.
-Or those items that you feel strange wearing as they are so last-season.
+Those items you feel strange wearing as they are so ‘last-season’.

 Style icons – particularly those that are French, understand the need for accessories and clothing that makes them look good in each decade.
 It’s what makes them iconic.
-Imagine if Audrey wore a polka-dot prom dress in the opening credits – pretzel in hand.
+Imagine if Audrey Hepburn wore a polka-dot prom dress in the opening credits of Breakfast at Tiffany’s?
+The film would somewhat lose it’s fashionable status.

 My favourite classic style item is an LBD.
 I have an array in my closet; subtly peering to let me know that they are always on hand.